JediBurrell/Parx/README.md

 If you'd like to contribute, simply create a pull request.

-The main code is already set up, adding support for unsupported tags and attributes would be extremely helpful.
+The main code is already set up, adding support for any of the unsupported tags and attributes would be extremely helpful.

 Please try to stick to the existing coding style.